BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-4/labs/hello_frenemy_www.md

 ## Forms as Input

-Setting up a form element with one text input, and a submit button
+Inside the html <body>, lets set up the page by using a form element with one text and a corrisponding submit button

 ## The `<input>` Element

+The <input> HTML element is used to create interactive controls for web-based forms in order to accept data from the user.

+It also:
+-specifies an input field where the user can enter data.
+-is the most important form element.
+-can be displayed in several ways, depending on the type attribute.

-Talking about inputs, and values.
-Stress that inputs can never have child nodes, only values
+*Inputs can never have child nodes, only values*

-## Submit Events

-prevent them.
-We don't want the page refreshing

-There are two properties that effect the submit event, the `method` and the `action`.
-We'll talk about those later in the course when we look at the server side of things.

 ## Writing to the DOM